v-viksur/architecture-center/docs/microservices/gateway.md

 1. Create an empty subnet in the cluster VNet.
 2. Deploy Application Gateway.
 3. Create a Kubernetes service with type=[NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport).
-This exposes the service on each node so that it can be reached frmo outside the cluster.
+This exposes the service on each node so that it can be reached from outside the cluster.
 It does not create a load balancer.
 5. Get the assigned port number for the service.
 6. Add an Application Gateway rule where:
     - The backend pool contains the agent VMs.